Rahat Kapur

 Yes, not all Gen AI experimentation is created equal.
 There's a chasm between lazily outsourcing creativity to algorithms and strategically deploying AI to charge human potential.
 One deflects responsibility, churning out derivative work that echoes through the void.
 The other eliminates the mind-numbing grunt work that keeps creatives chained to keyboards instead of chasing breakthrough ideas.
 The difference?
 Intent, experimentation, and most crucially—human vision.
 When we thoughtfully automate the endless cycles of iteration and prototyping, we aren't dimming creativity, we're unleashing it from the shackles of mundane tasks.

-Yes, we'll stumble, and yes, some experiments will fall flat and lose its fizz (pun intended).
+Yes, we'll stumble, and yes, some experiments will fall flat and lose their fizz (pun intended).
 But here's the reality: In our rush to condemn every brand that dares to experiment with AI, we're not protecting creativity, we're suffocating it, and, creating a climate where the fear of being lambasted for trying something new outweighs the potential for its discovery.
 In an industry already burdened under impossible deadlines and endless deliverables, this paranoia is the last thing we need.
 What if AI is the scaffold that lets human creativity soar higher, dream wilder, and push boundaries we never thought possible?
 This isn't about ceding the ground to machines, it's about reclaiming space for what humans do phenomenally well: Imagining the impossible, failing spectacularly, learning fast, and having the audacity to try again.

 Which is why, our greatest risk isn't AI at all, it's stagnation.
 In trying to preserve what makes us special, we might just be making ourselves obsolete.
 The question should no longer be whether AI belongs in advertising, but how quickly we can harness it to push creative boundaries while maintaining the human insights that drive meaningful connections.